TheSoftwareHouse/react-starter-boilerplate/docs/markdown/integration-with-api-backend.md

 If you are working on a new functionality and the backend is not ready yet, you can create a mock which will simulate an endpoint and return given response instead of the real one.

-All mocks should be added under `src/api/mocks` directory, and used in the 'src/api/mocks/mock-server' mock server, made with [Mock Service Worker](https://mswjs.io/).
-The mock server is enabled when NODE_ENV is not `production`, or when VITE_CI=1.